PUBLISHED: 29 November 2013

 How does this option help to mitigate the impacts of a flood?

-Are berms already built in Alberta?
+Are berms already built in Canada?

 What are the costs to build and maintain?